Our Children's Aikido classes have restarted!

 Check out our Children's Program page or click the button below for more information!

 Due to the ongoing pandemic and the close nature of aikido techniques, you MUST be fully vaccinated against COVID-19 to participate in any Albuquerque Iwama Aikido activites.
 Please bring your vaccination card when you first visit the dojo and show it to your instructor.
 Thank you for your understanding.

-Full Schedule With Classes Six Days A Week Are Ongoing!
+Full Schedule With Classes Five Days A Week Are Ongoing!